Understanding the Journey: Why Lasting Change Takes Time in Exercise Physiology

 3. Healing Isn’t Linear

 Progress isn’t always a straight line.
-You’ll have good weeks and slower ones — and that’s totally normal.
+You’ll have good weeks and slower ones—and that’s totally normal.
+Your Exercise Physiologist helps you:

 Adjust your program when needed

-Monitor your recover
+Monitor your recovery

 Stay motivated and supported along the way